icann/resolver-testbed/setup-and-running.md

 		* `chmod 600 authorized_keys`
 	* `shutdown -h now`

+## Create the host mangement network _vboxnet0_

+In the Virtualbox _Host Network Manager_ create a new management network called _vboxnet0_.
+It should use the network 192.168.56/24 and have DHCP enabled.

 ## Clone the Base VM Image to the Other VMs

 Be sure that "Reinitialze the MAC address of all network cards" is selected when cloning the three images.